 Life at the Castle had its exciting moments, in 1216, when it was besieged and taken by Louis, Dauphin of France, whom the barons had called in to help them in their feud with King John, but primarily it was a pleasant country house where the King and court could enjoy fresh air and hunt in Hertingfordbury Park.
 Being the King's own property it was often made over to members of the royal family and many a king settled it on his queen.
 In 1327 Edward III granted the Castle, Town and Honor of Hertford (which included Bayford, Essendon and Hertingfordbury) to his mother, Queen Isabella; in 1360 it became the first home of his fourth son, John of Gaunt.
 Edward III also used it as a prison for kings captured in his wars and both King John of France and King David II of Scotland, whose wife was Edward's sister, Joan, were kept in luxurious confinement here.

 Though Hertford saw little of her father, Henry VIII, Queen Elizabeth I the First spent much of her childhood here in governess care.
-In the British Library there is a book of prayers beautifully written by Princess Elizabeth at the age of nine and dated 'Hertford 1535'.
+In the British Library there is a book of prayers beautifully written by Princess Elizabeth at the age of twelve and dated 'Hertford 1545'.
 When Queen, she stayed here frequently and visited great houses in the neighbourhood.

 During her reign Parliament met at Hertford Castle when driven from London by the plague.
 This has given the name to Parliament Square, while Queens Road takes its name from the tradition that Elizabeth would climb the hill from the Castle to enjoy the view from a spot afterwards known as Queen's Bench.